 The new company is worth around sixty billion euros, sells more or less one billion glasses per year and got at least 140 thousand employees.
 Essilor Luxottica intends to control what its managers call “the visual experience” for decades to come.

 Its birth was not a small thing.
 It will have huge consequences for opticians and eye-wear manufacturers around the world, from Hong Kong to Peru.
 But it will also be the answer to an unprecedented phase.
-For millennia human beings have lived in more or less advanced societies, read, write and do business with each other, mostly without the help of glasses.
+For millennia, human beings have lived in advanced societies, read, write and do business with each other, mostly without any kind of glasses.

 Today, there are 2.5 billion people in the world who would need glasses, but do not have the means to undergo an eye exam and to buy them.
 Some NGOs call the “visual gap”.
 Throughout the developing world, short-sightedness and presbyopia due to aging have been considered among the causes of various problems, from road deaths to poor results in school and poor productivity in factories.
 According to some, it is the largest untreated disability in the world.